-- 97. Limited English Proficiency (LEP): Potential members and members who do not speak English as their primary language and who have a limited ability to read, write, speak, or understand English. - 98.
-Low Birth Weight: Defined as a birth weight of less than 2,500 grams. - 99.
-Mandatory: For the purpose of this contract, mandatory refers to a service area where the Department may, under Title 42 of the CFR and the State Plan Amendment, require members to enroll in a HMO. - 100.
+- 98. Information Gathering and Assessment (for Medicaid SSI members only): A detailed evaluation where the care management staff collects all relevant information about the member's health care, and cultural and socioeconomic needs to conduct needs-stratification and to develop the Comprehensive Care Plan. - 99.
+Limited English Proficiency (LEP): Potential members and members who do not speak English as their primary language and who have a limited ability to read, write, speak, or understand English. - 100.
+Low Birth Weight: Defined as a birth weight of less than 2,500 grams.

+- 101. Mandatory: For the purpose of this contract, mandatory refers to a service area where the Department may, under Title 42 of the CFR and the State Plan Amendment, require members to enroll in a HMO. - 102.
 Marketing: Any communication, sponsorship of community events, or the production and dissemination of marketing materials by the HMO, its employees, affiliated providers, subcontractors, or agents to a potential member for the purpose of persuading such persons to enroll with the HMO or to disenroll from another HMO.
-Marketing does not include communication to a potential member from the issuer of a qualified health plan as defined in 45 CFR 155.200, about the qualified health plan. - 101.
-Marketing Materials: Materials that are produced in any medium, by or on behalf of an HMO that can be reasonably interpreted as intended to market the HMO to potential enrollees of the HMO. - 102.
-Marketing Policy: Policy that governs acceptable and prohibited promotional activities for HMOs participating in BadgerCare Plus and/or SSI Medicaid programs, Care4Kids, Children Comes First, Wraparound Milwaukee. - 103.
-Marketplace: The federal Health Insurance Marketplace (also called the "Exchange"), that offers standardized health insurance plans to individuals, families, and small businesses. - 104.
+Marketing does not include communication to a potential member from the issuer of a qualified health plan as defined in 45 CFR 155.200, about the qualified health plan. - 103.
+Marketing Materials: Materials that are produced in any medium, by or on behalf of an HMO that can be reasonably interpreted as intended to market the HMO to potential enrollees of the HMO. - 104.
+Marketing Policy: Policy that governs acceptable and prohibited promotional activities for HMOs participating in BadgerCare Plus and/or SSI Medicaid programs, Care4Kids, Children Comes First, Wraparound Milwaukee. - 105.
+Marketplace: The federal Health Insurance Marketplace (also called the "Exchange"), that offers standardized health insurance plans to individuals, families, and small businesses. - 106.
 Medicaid: The BadgerCare Plus and Medicaid SSI Program operated by the Wisconsin Department of Health Services under Title XIX of the Federal Social Security Act, Wis.
 Stats., Ch.
-49, and related state and federal rules and regulations. - 105.
+49, and related state and federal rules and regulations. - 107.
 Medicaid SSI (Supplemental Security Income): Wisconsin's Medicaid plans for the elderly, blind or disabled provide health care for members who are: - a.
 Age 65 or older, blind or disabled, - b.
 With family income at or below the monthly program limit, and - c.
 Who are United States citizens or legal immigrants.